The Problem with Always Trusting Your Vibes

 I’m reminded of the warring factions within my psyche when I go to the dentist.
 Experts say, obviously, to go.
 My instinct is, emphatically, not to go.
 The discomfort and vulnerability I feel when the dental hygienist pokes around in my mouth combined with my memories of intense pain from prior dental procedures tell me something is not right and these people want to hurt me and for goddess’s sake stay away.
 And yet, I go.
 Because I know, in this case – gut feelings notwithstanding – the experts are right.

 If you have a dog or a cat, you’ve been there when their vibes were telling them to avoid the vet at all costs.
-It breaks my heart to hear my cat’s plaintive meow from his carrier during the entire ride to the vet.
-Still, we know – even if our dear animals’ vibes are telling them otherwise (and they are) – that regular vet visits and shots are incredibly likely to prolong their lives and improve the quality of their lives.
+It breaks my heart to hear my cat’s plaintive and repetitive meow from his carrier on the way to the vet.
+Still, we know – even if our animals’ vibes are telling them otherwise (and they are) – that regular vet visits and shots are incredibly likely to prolong their lives and improve the quality of their lives.
 We also know (in the case of animals that go outdoors) their immunity will help keep the other animals in your neighborhood safe.

 Of course, I realize vaccine hesitancy isn’t quite the same as not wanting to go to the dentist or vet.
 It’s not as simple as discomfort, vulnerability, or aversion to pain.
 But I’m drawing a parallel because these are all examples of times when gut feelings are doing their best to persuade you (or your pet) of something that is both harmful and untrue.